 Within the first 24 hours of fighting, the Office of the United Nations High Commissioner (OHCHR) reported 240 civilian casualties, including 34 deaths.
 The violence has not abated, and intense fighting has spread across the country.
 In less than a year, Ukraine became one of the world’s largest refugee crises and humanitarian crises, with 7.9 million refugees, 6.5 million Ukrainians displaced internally, and 17.7 million requiring some form of humanitarian assistance.

 Last year, Concern responded to 66 emergencies in 23 countries, reaching 17.8 million people.
-Conflict played a role in many of these emergencies, but in each context our goal remains the same: to fulfill our humanitarian mandate.
+Conflict played a role in many of these emergencies.
+In each context our goal remains the same: to fulfill our humanitarian mandate.

 When an emergency strikes, we seek out the poorest and hardest-to-reach communities to meet their immediate needs, and work with them to design innovative, fast and effective responses.
 We stay with them to help rebuild their lives and to ensure that they are better able to cope with future crises.
 Your support allows us to do this vital work.